Kitty Munson Cooper

 In the late 90s I got the genealogy/family history bug after a beloved Aunt died with too many of her stories unrecorded.
 What happened was that I remet a second cousin who was a genealogist at her funeral.
 He showed me many charts of our ancestry.
 I had always loved listening to family stories from the older generation but now I felt that I had to preserve them.
 So I started a family history web site for my family with the pictures and stories that I collected.

 Then in 2012 I did the NatGeo test, then 23andme, then Family Tree DNA for my Dad, then I got a few cousins to test and my brother.
 Found many cousins on the Norwegian side who helped break a few brick walls.
 Next we tried Ancestry.com DNA testing as well … yes I caught a severe case of the genetic genealogy bug and even started blogging about it, mainly to keep everything where my family and I could find it.
 Soon I found myself presenting and speaking about my passion as well; click here for my upcoming talk schedule.

 I wrote my first program in 1966 and went to work as a programmer after I graduated from college (Harvard ’72 cum laude).
 I had intended to be an architect, combining my art and math skills.
 While in college, I decided to become an animated film maker instead.
 However I fell in love with computers along the way and took a job as a systems programmer to save up the money for grad school in film.
 Programming was so much fun that I never did go back to school.

 When the internet got graphic, I saw a way to combine my artistic bent with programming and quit my corporate job to develop web sites as a free lancer.
-That developed into my own business, Open Sky Web Design, with subcontractors and interns and my husband doing the back office work.
+That developed into my own business, Open Sky Web Design, with subcontractors and interns and my late husband doing the back office work.
 A good life.
-I have mainly retired from that now but do some genetic genealogy consulting because I love to help people and have to support my genalogy habit!
+I have mainly retired from that now and he is gone but I do some genetic genealogy consulting because I love to help people and have to support my genalogy habit!